Western Governors University: Colleges

 WGU offers online bachelor's and master's degree programs through the following colleges:

 Rankings

-WGU is listed as "Unranked" in the category "Regional University - West" in U.S. News & World Report's 2020 rankings of colleges and universities.
+WGU was listed as "Unranked" in the category "Regional University - West" in U.S. News & World Report's 2020 rankings of colleges and universities.
 In the category, "Most Innovative Schools", WGU was tied for 12th among western regional universities.
-In February 2020 the Military Friendly Schools list ranked WGU as the top school for veterans, members of the armed forces, and their dependents.
+In February 2020, the Military Friendly Schools list ranked WGU as the top school for veterans, members of the armed forces, and their dependents.

-In 2015, the National Council on Teacher Quality (NCTQ) rated WGU's secondary teaching program scored highest in best value in teacher education and the National League for Nursing named WGU's College of Health Professions a Center of Excellence.
-In 2014, U.S. News & World Report, in its academic rankings of teacher education programs in conjunction with NCTQ, ranked WGU #1 in the nation for secondary teacher education among both online and traditional universities.
-In 2013, WGU was named one of the 50 most innovative organizations in Fast Companys Most Innovative Companies Issue, ranking #28.
-WGU has also received the 21st Century Award for Best Practices in Distance Learning from the United States Distance Learning Association on multiple occasions.

 Research

 In July 2018, WGU launched the Center for Applied Learning Science (CALS), a laboratory which focuses on innovation.
 In October 2018, Carnegie Mellon University and WGU's CALS teamed up to work on an artificial intelligence professional development project.
 The partnership was funded by a grant from the National Science Foundation.